 Categories of article

-- Avoid unnecessary technical detail: remember that these articles are for an audience with a general science background rather than specialists working on your topic
+- Avoid unnecessary technical detail: remember that these articles are for a young audience with a limited general science background.

 - Maximum length: 1000 words.

-These articles describe how to construct innovative teaching materials, run novel experiments or carry out inspiring projects at school (not education research).
-We are particularly interested in activities to introduce modern science into the classroom.
+These articles describe how to construct innovative teaching materials, run novel experiments, or carry out inspiring projects at school.
+We are particularly interested in classroom activities to introduce modern science into the classroom.
 These may include classroom experiments or lesson plans with group tasks, guided discussions, or role-playing activities.
 These articles are often written by teachers.

 - If your activity involves a great deal of work (many teachers do not have the necessary time or freedom), include some ideas that can be done in less time.